 3. Can Help Support Skin Health

-A 2018 study, which was a randomized, placebo-controlled, double-blind trial, found that piceatannol from passion fruit extract is associated with a “wide variety of effects on the skin, including promoting collagen production, inhibiting melanin synthesis, inducing the antioxidant glutathione, and eliminating reactive oxygen species” when used for 4 to 8 weeks.
+A 2018 randomized, placebo-controlled, double-blind trial found that piceatannol from passion fruit extract is associated with a “wide variety of effects on the skin, including promoting collagen production, inhibiting melanin synthesis, inducing the antioxidant glutathione, and eliminating reactive oxygen species” when used for four to eight weeks.

 4. Provides Essential Minerals